 The main colors of the kori are brown with grey with fine black and white patterns.
 Its upper body and neck are greyish tan and black, followed by a black collar that goes down the sides.
 Its side feathers are sandy brown, black, and white.
 It has a black crest on the top of its head that the male has more coloring of than the female.
 Above each eye is a white stripe.
 The neck, throat, and chin are white with fine, thin black barring.
 The neck feathers are loose and give the appearance of a thicker neck.
 The belly is white, while the tail is white and brownish-grey.
 A large head pairs with pale yellow eyes and yellowish legs with three front-facing toes.

-The male has a weight of 15.4-39.7lbs, a length of 3 ft 5 in-4 ft 5 in, a height of 23.6-47.2in (average 4.5ft), and a wingspan of 7 ft 7 in-9 ft 0 in.
-The female measures about 20-30% less in height and weight than the male.
-She has a weight of 6.6-15.4lbs with an average weight of 10.6-13.4lbs, a height of 2.25ft, a length of 2 ft 11 in-3 ft 8 in, and a wingspan of 5 ft 10 in-7 ft 3 in.
+The male weighs 15.4 to 39.7lbs, has a length of 3 ft 5 in to 4 ft 5 in, a height of 23.6 to 47.2in (average 4.5ft), and a wingspan of 7 ft 7 in to 9 ft 0 in.
+The female measures about 20 to 30% less in height and weight than the male.
+She has a weight of 6.6 to 15.4lbs with an average weight of 10.6 to 13.4lbs, a height of 2.25ft, a length of 2 ft 11 in to 3 ft 8 in, and a wingspan of 5 ft 10 in to 7 ft 3 in.
 She has thinner legs and a slimmer neck.
-When flying, this bustard species can be distinguished from Denham’s bustard and Ludwig’s bustard with the lack of white markings on its upper wings, which are totally grey.
+When flying, this bustard species can be distinguished from Denham’s bustard and Ludwig’s bustard by the lack of white markings on its upper wings, which are totally grey.

 Juvenile birds are similar in appearance to females but with more brown as well as mantle spots, plus a shorter crest and neck feathers.
 Male juveniles are still larger than females but are less bulky than adult males.